clifter1/bugout-backpack/README.md

 Items pack into the packpack:
 ![Screenshot of items packed in the packpack](pictures/front_items_packed.jpg)

 **NOTE**: The front area is packed to allow for easy access.
-To maximize the volume carries, this section could be filled with additional soft items like toilet paper or packages food.
+To maximize the volume carries, this section could be filled with additional soft items like toilet paper or packaged [food](#food-selections).

 # Right Outer Compartment